 Their essential Granada tour meets every day at 11 AM in the Plaza Nueva and will take you past all of the city centre’s top monuments and briefly into the Albaicín neighbourhood as well.
 You will also be able to get some historical context on the places you’ll be visiting during your 2 or 3 days in Granada as well as great local recommendations.

 After the walking tour, take the time to venture off and explore areas of the historical centre on your own.
 Highlights include the Granada Cathedral and Royal Chapel, where you can see the tombs of King Ferdinand and Queen Isabella — the Catholic monarchs who reconquered Granada commissioned the Columbus expedition in 1492.
+If you’re interested in learning more about the history of these sites, it is also possible to book a guided tour.

 Nearby to the Cathedral is are a series of winding streets that act as something of a bazaar, full of middle eastern-themed souvenirs and Spanish tiles.
 Though there are shops like this selling the same things along many streets in Granada, these streets can still be fun to wander through.